seydem-dev/synthetix/README.md

 ```
 receive()
 ```
 *Receive is called when users directly send ETH to the smart contract.
-Since receive includes `deposit()`, it enables users to deposit their ETH and get WETH in return by sending ETH to the smart contract directly.*
+Since receive implements `deposit()`, it enables users to deposit their ETH and receive WETH in return by sending ETH to the smart contract directly.*